Reza Baluchi

-Reza Ray Baluchi (born 1972) is an Iranian athlete and activist living in the United States.
+Reza Baluchi (Note: رضا بلوچی) (born 1972) is an Iranian athlete and activist living in the United States.
 Several times, he has attempted to travel long distances off the East Coast of the United States in a self-propelled water craft resembling a hamster ball, which he calls a "hydro pod" or bubble.

 Background

-Baluchi was born in Rasht, Iran.
+Reza Baluchi was born in 1972 in Rasht, Iran, to a Baluchi family.
 He endured torture and served 18 months of a two-year sentence for offenses against Islam; as of October 2014 he is a Catholic.
 In 1992, after competing as a cyclist for the Iranian national team, he defected to Germany, where he was a member of a professional cycling team and cycled through 55 countries to promote world peace.
 In 2002, he arrived in the United States from Mexico and was granted political asylum after spending five months in detention.
 He has set records as both a runner and a cyclist, always with the aim of promoting world peace.
 In 2003, he ran from Los Angeles to Ground Zero in New York to dispel misconceptions about Middle Easterners and as a stand against terrorism; ran 11720 mi around the perimeter of the United States as a fundraiser for Children's Hospital of Denver; ran again from Los Angeles to New York in 2009, acquiring an American flag from the White House; and in 2010 moved to Death Valley, where he ran and trained in the desert heat for two years.